andrewcooke/ParserCombinator.jl/README.md

   `execute` method (as above).

-The `FAILURE` and `Success` messages are processed by the trampoline and (typically, although a trampoline implementation may also use to cached values) result in calls to
+The `FAILURE` and `Success` messages are processed by the trampoline and (typically, although a trampoline implementation may also use cached values) result in calls to

 ```julia